Attend a free online retirement planning workshop. Register

 These suggestions can help you create a happy retirement.
 Like our physical health, caring for our mental well-being is ongoing.

 With your care and attention, the prognosis is good!
 Research suggests that in general, happiness increases with age.
-The U-Curve of Happiness shows that at around retirement age, happiness return to what it was during adolescence and then goes up from there.
+The U-Curve of Happiness shows that at around retirement age, happiness returns to what it was during adolescence and then goes up from there.
 Happy retirement!